Contingencyplana/valiant_citadel_ai_0/planning/pivotal_fronts/tons_of_fun.md

 - No new critical exploits in last N canary releases.
 - Fun KPIs stable or improving in canary vs. control.
 - Rollback rehearsed within X minutes SLO.

+## Bottom Line

+If Nightlands multiplayer video game (Toysoldiers AI) is not TONS-of-FUN it will die stillborn in a Sea of Competition!